The Top 8 Sports Marketing Trends for 2026 (Data & Case Studies)

 Quick takeaways: Sports marketing trends 2026

-Women's sports explosion - Global interest hit 50%, WNBA viewership up 201%.
-Revenue projected to reach $2.35 billion in 2025 with 139% ad spend increase.
+4. Women's sports explosion – Global interest hit 50% in 2024, WNBA viewership up 201%.
+Revenue projected to reach $2.35 billion by end of 2025 with 139% ad spend increase.
+No brainer.
+Watch this space.

 This isn't just a list of what's coming.
 We're analysing the 8 strategic trends that will actually matter in the next 12 months, with the data and case studies that prove why they demand your attention now.
+But more importantly, how the volume and budget game intersects with each one.

 1. AI driven personalisation in fan engagement